Symmetry and Asymmetry Design for Landscapes in Coeur d'Alene

-Symmetrical landscape construction can add balance and uniformity to any outdoor area.
-Symmetry adds a sense of formality, stability, intentionality, and order to a space.
-Using symmetry is particularly popular for front yards to add curb appeal and to make a home’s exterior seem more regal.
 Many landscape designers use symmetrical shapes and lines to create mirror-image designs on either side of a central feature, like a front door.
-Symmetrical design ideas are often easier to construct since they are essentially repeated patterns.
+In addition, these design ideas are often easier to construct since they are essentially repeated patterns.

-In spite of their beauty, symmetrical designs aren’t ideal in every situation.
-Some houses and yard areas are not symmetrical in shape, which makes creating the perfect balance in other outdoor design elements challenging.
-Similarly, keeping plants trimmed to perfectly equal sizes and shapes is a hard task to accomplish by yourself.
-Landscaping services are often required to maintain the sense of perfect balance needed in symmetrical landscaping.
+However, symmetrical designs aren’t ideal in every situation.
+Some properties are not symmetrical in shape, which makes creating the perfect balance in outdoor design elements challenging.
+Similarly, this style requires plants to be trimmed to perfectly equal sizes and shapes, which is difficult and time-consuming.
+Homeowners that choose symmetrical designs usually hire landscape maintenance companies for perfect results.